-105. This section provides the Scottish Ministers with the power to make regulations about the processing of information for or in connection with the provision of support (under this Bill or otherwise) or the carrying out of functions in relation to CPD.
+107. This section provides the Scottish Ministers with the power to make regulations about the processing of information for or in connection with the provision of support (under this Bill or otherwise) or the carrying out of functions in relation to CPD.
 Subsection (2) elaborates on the type of things the Scottish Ministers may make provision about.
+However, subsection (3A) provides that the regulations may not require or authorise the disclosure or use of information which would contravene data protection legislation.
 Any regulations made under this section are subject to the negative procedure.